 Villanova is 13-9 (.591) in NCAA Tournament play under Wright.
 Its pulsating 78-76 triumph over Pittsburgh in March of 2009 lifted the `Cats into the Final Four for the first time since the program captured the 1985 NCAA title under Massimino, for whom Wright served as a VU assistant coach from 1987-92.
 That victory over the Panthers was Wright's 300th as a head coach and he earned his 400th career win on Jan.
 6, 2015, a 90-72 triumph at St. John's.

-The Wildcats' coach has collected a host of honors for his work, including the 2006 national coach of the year awards from CBS/Chevrolet, NABC, and Naismith.
+Among other honors Wright has received include: the 2006 national coach of the year awards from CBS/Chevrolet, NABC, and Naismith.
 He was also the 2006 and 2009 BIG EAST Coach of the Year.
-In addition, he served as head coach of the gold medal winning US team at the 2005 World University Games and was also head coach of the USA team at the 2007 Pan American Games.

 Three former assistant coaches who served under Wright are now Division I head coaches.
 That group includes Tom Pecora (Fordham), Patrick Chambers (Penn State) and Joe Jones (Boston University).
-Two other former aides, Brett Gunning (Orlando) and Ed Pinckney (Chicago), Billy Lange (Philadelphia) and Curtis Sumpter (Philadelphia) serve on National Basketball Association coaching staffs.
-In addition, former Wildcats Baker Dunleavy and Curtis Sumpter now serve on the Villanova staff.
+Four other former aides, Brett Gunning (Orlando), Ed Pinckney (Chicago), Billy Lange (Philadelphia) and Curtis Sumpter (Philadelphia) serve on National Basketball Association coaching staffs.
+In addition, former Wildcat Baker Dunleavy serves as the Wildcats' associate head coach.